jffp113/CSD/wa1/README.md

 - Java 11+ (For compilation, not tested for Java 8 to 10)

 # Compile and Run project Server
+To compile the project first we need to build a image for the go component by running the following command in the go module.
+'''
+docker build . -t goserver
+'''

+Next you can proceed in the following commands

 There is a script that allows you to compile and build the project.
 You can concatenate commands: